finnhodgkin/JSON-graph/README.md

-# Responsive HTML5 canvas-only bar chart
+# Responsive HTML5 canvas-only line chart

 The graph uses the same dataset as [this map](http://www.endcorporalpunishment.org/interactive-map) from the Global Initiative to End All Corporal Punishment of Children.